 Welcome to Net Positive, a series about nice places and things on the world wide web.

 I’ve been to Graceland once, and the cheap necklace I bought in the gift shop with Elvis Presley’s “Taking Care of Business” lightning bolt logo dangling on a pendant broke before we got back in the car.
 I’ve never been a particular Elvis fan, but I love houses from the ’70s, particularly ones with lurid backstories, especially when they have well-preserved bathrooms and bedrooms.
-I was surprised then to find myself moved beyond measure by the neo-colonial mansion, chock a block with leopard skins, mirrors, carpets, stained glass, fountains, and loops of “If I Can Dream” and “Unchained Melody,” the last song Elvis played in concert, just weeks before dying at Graceland in 1977.
+I was surprised then to find myself moved beyond measure by the neo-colonial mansion, chock a block with leopard skins, mirrors, carpets, stained glass, fountains, and loops of “If I Can Dream” and “Unchained Melody” allegedly the last song Elvis played on his piano the day died upstairs at Graceland in 1977.
 The tour was too short: There was so much visual stimuli in every discordant room that I couldn’t process what I was looking at.
 Was that a driftwood armchair in the jungle room? — I’d already moved on to the indoor waterfall.

 I want to live in the house for a few days and poke around.
 I swear I won’t touch anything.